czhou578/DistanceCalc/README.md

-##EDIT: API Down.
-Will resume in October 2021.
-Thank you.

 This distance calculator was the main project that I developed in order to learn React.js.
 It uses the MapQuest API to retrieve data and display it in the application.
 Hope you enjoy!